-Land rights & inclusive sustainable development in India Land rights are contested in all parts of the world and not least so indigenous people's claims to the land in their traditional, often resource rich areas.
-Government's acquisition of land (on behalf of the state itself or private interests) for purposes of "the common good" or "development", are causing great controversy.
-In India, large-scale infrastructure - mines, dams, ports and roads - have severely infringed the land rights of tribal peoples in ecologically vulnerable forest areas across the subcontinent.
+Land rights & inclusive sustainable development in india Land rights are contested in all parts of the world, and not least so government acquisition of land (on behalf of the state or private interests) for purposes of the common good and socioeconomic development.
+In india, large scale infrastructure - mines, dams, ports and roads - have severely infringed the land rights of tribal peoples in ecologically vulnerable forest areas across the subcontinent.
 The rules protecting the rights and interests of vulnerable population groups and ecosystems differ between and within state, and a key question is which rules are more adequate in balancing the concerns required for inclusive, sustainable development.
-In this session Namita Wahi, Ankit, Bhatia, Kavita Søreide and Hugo Stokke will present findings from a LawTransform/CMI/CPR project on "Land Rights and Inclusive, Sustainable Development within India's Federal System" 10:45 - 12:00 Roundtable: Water Rights - Evidence of impact?
-Water is a vital, valuable and highly contested natural resource.
+This session presents findings from a LawTransform/CMI/CPR project on "Land Rights and Inclusive, Sustainable Development within India's Federal System" 10:30 - 11:45 Roundtable:

+Water, development-induced displacement & rights based resistance Water is a vital, valuable and highly contested natural resource.
 The international society has recognized this by affirming the human right of all to access safe drinking water and sanitation, but still contests over valuable water resources place the livelihoods of millions at risk across the world.
 Can rights and legal institutions serve as effective instruments for poor people to use in their struggles for vital interests, or is this a hollow hope?
-Lara Cortes will introduce and lead a conversation with LaDawn Haglund, Bruce Wilson and Camila Gianella 12:15 - 13:00 Lecture Racial Disparities in Policing in the United States: Toward Understanding & Reform, by Charles Epp In this lecture, Epp uses his extensive research on police stops and race to illuminate the ongoing controversies over policing in the United States and how to reform policing.
-This research was published in the multiple award-winning book Pulled Over: How Police Stops Define Race and Citizenship that was recently twice cited in Supreme Court Justice Sonia Sotomayor's much-noted dissenting opinion in a recent judgment regarding unlawful police searches (Utah v.
-Strieff).
-13:00 - 13:30 Closing of the Bergen Exchanges 2016 13:30 - 14:30 Lunch CMI cantina 14:30 - 16:00 PhD course - closing and evaluation
+12:00 - 13:15 Roundtable: Climate Change Lawfare Courts are increasingly used as sites of struggle over climate change policies and in December 2015, the Paris agreement on climate change brought about a new role for national courts with its novel legal architecture to deal with global economic and environmental problems.
+Since there is no one legally binding set of emissions reduction rules for all states, and no global court where to take breach cases to, the new pact - based on voluntary national commitments - brings domestic courts to the front.
+They are to ensure governmental compliance with their promises and protection of citizens' rights to sustainable development and a healthy environment.
+One of the most famous cases in which courts have been used in struggles over domestic climate change policies is the Dutch Urgenda case, where citizens took the government to court for failing to adopt and implement policies that would allow the country to meet its climate change obligations.
+In June 2015 they won in the Hague district court.
+Other European and global south countries are preparing similar cases.
+How suitable is litigating as an instrument to advance responsible climate change policies?
+13:15 - 13:30 Closing of the Bergen Exchanges 2016 13:30 - 14:30 Lunch CMI cantina 14:30 - 16:00 PhD course - closing and evaluation www.lawtransform.no